 On Pedal Portugal you will find detailed information on roads, routes and all kinds of other practicalities for cyclists, set out in the following sections:

-- The Guided Tours page has the schedule for this year’s biking trips and links to details of each tour.
+- The Guided Tours page has the schedule for our biking trips and links to details of each tour.
 Alternatively, if you prefer going it alone but want some expert advice on putting it all together then take a look at my Route Planning Service

 - The Planning heading covers everything from basic facts about the country to where to buy maps and advice on taking your bike on Portuguese public transport, plus the Advice Form if you’ve got specific questions

 - Check out the Information & Listings pages for details of campsites, links to accommodation lists in different towns, where to hire bikes, find bike shops, guided tours etc

 - Look under Day Rides for information not just on shorter rides but also on how cycling conditions vary in the different regions of Portugal

 - Or try the Touring Routes pages with detailed suggestions for how to see the best of Portugal from two wheels – the map below gives an outline of the routes:

 Guided Cycle Tours